 Because the abdominal muscle groups take up such a large portion of the body, they can actually be split into sections: upper abs; lower abs; and obliques.
 But, despite there being different moves and exercises that can target each area, it’s best recommended that you perform moves that target your entire core as a whole.

-How to perform: Lie on your back with your knees bent and raise your torso, squeezing your abs as you do so.
+How to perform this ab exercise: Lie on your back with your knees bent and raise your torso, squeezing your abs as you do so.
 You can put your hands behind your head, cross them over in front of you, or run your hands up and down your legs to help assist you.

 If you choose to add some weight into the mix, hold a dumbbell or plate weight to your chest and perform the sit-up in the same way.